jmbredenberg/Mafia-rules/README.md

 ##Kills

 Some players can kill another player by tapping them on the shoulder and saying "BANG" or "KABOOM."
 If this happens to you, you are dead, unless you know otherwise. **Dead players tell no tales.
 They do not communicate, give general advice to, or make facial expressions towards living players or non-players.** If you died to a "BANG", all of your items now belong to the person who killed you.
 Try to get the physical representations to them.
 Also, please let the Mods know who killed you, where, and when.
-If you killed someone, also please let the Mods know who, where, and when.
+If you killed someone, also please let the Mods know who, where, and when, as well as reporting them on the webapp.

 If you are dead, and someone tries to talk to you about game, you must respond with "I can't talk about that."
 All players (including ghosts) must respond truthfully to inquiries about whether they are alive.

 Kills will be announced officially on the forums.
 If a kill announcement happens within an hour of day end, game will be extended until an hour after the announcement.

-##Lynches
+##Executions

-Each day, each player may cast a vote for a player to lynch.
-You may vote for No Lynch.You may make conditional votes (ex: Vote for player X unless there's another kill, otherwise vote for player Y).
-Mods will count only your latest submission (ex: you voted for sammyluo at 9:07pm, but then voted again for jakob at 9:09pm, you will be counted as voting to lynch jakob).
-At Day End (11 PM), whoever has the most votes is lynched, and all votes are cleared.
+Each day, each player may cast a vote for a player to execute.
+You may vote for No Execution.
+You may make conditional votes (ex: Vote for player X unless there's another kill, otherwise vote for player Y).
+Mods will count only your latest submission (ex: you voted for sammyluo at 9:07pm, but then voted again for jakob at 9:09pm, you will be counted as voting to execute jakob).
+At Day End (11 PM), whoever has the most votes is executed, and all votes are cleared.
 The tiebreaker between players is whoever placed higher on the previous day.
-If both players had the same number of votes every day of game, all tied players will be lynched.
+If both players had the same number of votes every day of game, all tied players will be executed.

 ##Alibis